 Exam questions assess the course concepts and skills outlined in the course framework.
 For more information, download the AP U.S. Government and Politics Course and Exam Description (CED).

-Encourage your students to visit the AP United States Government and Politics student page for exam information and exam practice.
+Encourage your students to visit the AP U.S. Government and Politics student page for exam information.